- What Is Supervised Machine Learning?

 Gradient boosting takes a sequential approach to obtain predictions.
 In gradient boosting, each decision tree predicts the error of the previous decision tree — thereby boosting (improving) the error (gradient).

-Gradient Boosting is widely used in sales, especially in retail and eCommerce sectors.
+Gradient Boosting is widely used in sales, especially in the retail and eCommerce sectors.
 The use cases include:

 - Inventory Management